BrianPugh/cyclopts/docs/source/parameters.rst

    def foo(bar: Annotated[int, Parameter(...)]):
        pass

-:class:`Parameter <cyclopts.Parameter>` gives complete control on how Cyclopts processes the annotated parameter.
+:class:`.Parameter` gives complete control on how Cyclopts processes the annotated parameter.
 See the API page for all configurable options.

 ----